sqooid/nvcli/readme.md

 ## Installation

 The 64 bit binary can be downloaded from the releases page.
-In order to get a 32 bit installation, this must be built from source.
+In order to get a 32 bit installation, the project must be built from source.
 This process can be simplified with cargo by running `cargo install nvcli`.

 ## Usage